robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Adelaide             (home) to beat 	North Melbourne      (away) with a probability of 	68.90%

+### Round 23 (generated 20/08/2018)

+Robs Elo predicts 	Port Adelaide        (home) to beat 	Essendon             (away) with a probability of 	56.40%

+Robs Elo predicts 	Geelong              (home) to beat 	Gold Coast           (away) with a probability of 	95.96%

+Robs Elo predicts 	Richmond             (home) to beat 	Western Bulldogs     (away) with a probability of 	95.51%

+Robs Elo predicts 	Collingwood          (away) to beat 	Fremantle            (home) with a probability of 	78.05%

+Robs Elo predicts 	Sydney               (home) to beat 	Hawthorn             (away) with a probability of 	74.88%

+Robs Elo predicts 	Adelaide             (away) to beat 	Carlton              (home) with a probability of 	81.51%

+Robs Elo predicts 	West Coast           (away) to beat 	Brisbane             (home) with a probability of 	67.52%

+Robs Elo predicts 	Melbourne            (home) to beat 	GWS Giants           (away) with a probability of 	73.69%

+Robs Elo predicts 	North Melbourne      (away) to beat 	St Kilda             (home) with a probability of 	67.53%

 ## NRL

 ### Current Predictions